Click on images to enlarge

-Meadowbrook Stables is proposing to build a covered riding ring on the southeastern corner of the property, farthest from Rock Creek.
-The proposed ring will be a pavilion-like structure (125′ X 225′) with transparent, seasonal enclosures (e.g. garage-door type retractable sides), and will function as an open pavilion for most of the year.
-The project will also construct a new horse/ pedestrian path between the ring and a driveway to the west, remove an existing fence surrounding the ring, plant additional landscaping, and install new rain barrels and bio-retention facilities surrounding the newly covered ring.
-The proposed ring will be privately financed and was laid out in the 2002 Development Agreement.
+Meadowbrook Stables has begun construction of a covered riding ring on the southeastern corner of the property, farthest from Rock Creek.
+The proposed ring will be a pavilion-like structure (125′ X 225′) with seasonal enclosures (e.g. garage-door type retractable sides), and will function as an open pavilion for most of the year.
+The project will also construct a new horse/ pedestrian path between the ring and a driveway to the west, remove an existing fence surrounding the ring, plant additional landscaping, and install new stormwater management/bio-retention facilities surrounding the newly covered ring.
+The improvements have been privately financed and were included in a 2002 Development Agreement and approved by the Planning Board in May 2019.
+The construction timeline is included below under the Fall 2020 Calendar.
+Additional information can be found on the Meadowbrook Stables’ website.

 Founded in 1934, Meadowbrook Stables is one of the oldest and last remaining urban equestrian facilities in the United States.
 The facility currently consists of about nine acres, including a historic barn and farrier (blacksmith) shed, utility building, four, sand riding rings, fenced grass pastures, and public picnic seating areas.
 The property is bounded by